LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-The glass is neither half-full nor half-empty, the glass is twice as big as it needs to be.
+The generation of random numbers is too important to be left to chance.

 <!--joke-end-->